Penny, British Columbia: Transportation

-A trackside signpost marks the flag stop for Via Rail's Jasper – Prince Rupert train.
-The immediate Via Rail stops are Longworth to the northwest and Bend to the southeast.
+A trackside signpost marks Penny station, a flag stop for Via Rail's Jasper – Prince Rupert train.
+The immediate Via Rail stops are Longworth station. to the northwest and Bend to the southeast.

 History

 Railway

-Penny lies at Mile 69.5, Fraser Subdivision.
+Penny lies at mile 69.5, Fraser Subdivision.
 Previously designated as Mile 159 during the line's construction, it was the area headquarters for Foley, Welch and Stewart, the prime contractor.
 The Siems-Carey headquarters, and a work camp existed at Mile 160.
 Mr. Flannigan, a contractor at this camp, who considered all the camps maintained exceptional sanitary conditions, complained of IWW agitators seeking better wages and camp conditions.
 The government sanitary inspector, who described camp conditions as fair, destroyed 20,000 lbs. of beef at about Mile 160, and bacon unfit for human consumption at other camps.
 He advised contractors to stop dumping garbage into the Fraser River.
 Soon after, typhoid and diphtheria cases filled the medical outpost.
 In one 10-day period, the facility treated five victims of dump-car accidents, and the latest patient from Camp 162 had been cut in two.
 The Miles 160 and 162 camps were both large, and a hospital was mentioned at Mile 160.
 The true location of the hospital was likely Mile 73 (formerly around Mile 162.5).

 Not a planned station on the Grand Trunk Pacific Railway (the Canadian National Railway after nationalization), Penny remained absent from the 1916 timetable.
 Exclusion from the 1919 and 1921 Official Guides probably reflects that only the employee timetables initially listed it as a footnote.
 Mention in the 1918 BC towns directory, and on a c.1919 map, suggest a 1917 or 1918 opening date for the station.

 The settlement developed between Lindup to its northwest, and Guilford to its southeast.
 The name, a surname that emerged by the beginning of the 13th century, was selected for unknown reasons.
 Commonly claimed as an English place name on the list prepared by Josiah Wedgwood (submitted at the request of William P. Hinton, the railway's general manager), no such location existed in the United Kingdom.
 Furthermore, the name Penny, in use by 1914, predated the station by at least three years.
 Formerly it was known just as the Engineers' Camp.